-- 3. Enable the Knox SSO topology settings.
-From the Ambari UI, go to Data Analytics Studio > Config > Advanced data\analytics\studio-security-site and make the following configuration changes: - a) Select the knox sso enabled option. - b) Specify the Knox SSO URL in the knox\sso\url field in the following format: https:knox-host>:8443/gateway/knoxsso/api/v1/websso - c) Copy the contents of the PEM file that you exported earlier in the knox\publickey field without the header and the footer. - d) Click Save and click through the confirmation pop-ups. - e) Restart DAS and any services that require restart by clicking Actions > Restart All Required.
+- If not done already, specify KNOX_SSO in the user_authentication field under Ambari > Data Analytics Studio > Config. - 4.
+Enable the Knox SSO topology settings.
+From the Ambari UI, go to Data Analytics Studio > Config > Advanced data_analytics_studio-security-site and make the following configuration changes: - a) Specify KNOX_SSO in the user_authentication field. - b) Specify the Knox SSO URL in the knox_sso_url field in the following format: https:knox-host>:8443/gateway/knoxsso/api/v1/websso - c) Copy the contents of the PEM file that you exported earlier in the knox_publickey field without the header and the footer. - d) Add the list of users in the admin_users field who need admin access to DAS.